sequence-sh/TSKConnector/README.md

 ## E-discovery Reduct

-The PowerShell Connector is part of a group of projects called [E-discovery Reduct](https://gitlab.com/reductech/edr) which consists of a collection of [Connectors](https://gitlab.com/reductech/edr/connectors) and a command-line application for running Sequences, called
+The TSK Connector is part of a group of projects called [E-discovery Reduct](https://gitlab.com/reductech/edr) which consists of a collection of [Connectors](https://gitlab.com/reductech/edr/connectors) and a command-line application for running Sequences, called